ongr-io/FilterManagerBundle/Resources/doc/setup.rst

 This example will handle `www.mypage.com/list` route, rendering template `AcmeDemoBundle:List:results.html.twig` with the filtered manager data.

-    You can also use your own custom controller specifying a route if needed (example can be found at [usage](usage.md) chapter).
+    You can also use your own custom controller specifying a route if needed (example can be found at `usage <usage.rst>`_ chapter).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Step 5: Use your new bundle